NGKAIEN/Pipe_Type_Detection-with-PointNet2/pointcloud_learn/modified/pipe_shape_detection_gemini/README.md

 ## Classification
 ### Data Preparation
-Data preprocess using ply2txt.py
+Data preprocessing using ply2txt.py
+Original data captured by the camera in .ply format, it contains 6 elements (x,y,z,r,g,b) and header information.
+If we want to use pointnet to train model, the file formats need to convert to .txt format, which is only 3 elements we need to remain (x,y,z coordinate).

 ### Run
 You can run different modes with the following codes.
-The num. of category is modified to 3.
+The number. of categories is modified to 3.
-* If you want to train on ModelNet10, you can use `--num_category 10`.

 ```shell

 # ModelNet40